cajacko/practices/docs/checklists-reference/README.md

 - Title
 - Build status flags
 - One line description
+- Add a fun image to describe the project
 - More comprehensive description
 - Table of contents (If big enough)
+- Motivation
+- Screenshots
+- Tech stack
 - Installation instructions for developers (Including any global dependencies your machine may need)
+- API Reference/Visual component guide
 - How to build a production ready version of the project
 - How to run the test suites
 - How to customise environmental variables for the project
 - Link to CONTRIBUTING.md file
-- Link to core contributors
+- Link to core contributors (credits)
+- License

 ## CONTRIBUTING.md files